 Signs of histamine intolerance

-I have always suffered from repetitive sneezing during my childhood that one time my youngest brother kept counting them and the number amounted twelve sneezes in a row.
-After the birth of my eldest son, my symptoms only worsened and asthmatic attacks were added to the list.
-I used to stock up on over-the-counter anti-histamine drugs, which I took almost daily for quite some time, not knowing that I was only masking my symptoms and not addressing the root cause.
+I have always suffered from bouts of repetitive sneezing during my childhood that one time my younger brother kept counting the times I've sneezed and the number amounted to twelve in a row.
+After the birth of my eldest son, my symptoms only worsened and asthma attacks were added to the list.
+I used to stock up on over-the-counter anti-histamine drugs, which I took almost daily for quite some time, not knowing that I was only harming myself, masking the symptoms and not addressing the root cause.

-It wasn't until I changed my diet, got rid of all the chemical laden detergents, perfumes, body lotions and shampoos; and started exercising that my symptoms almost vanished.
+It wasn't until I changed my diet, got rid of all the chemical laden detergents, perfumes, body lotions and shampoos in my house; and started exercising that my symptoms almost vanished.
 It is really amazing how simple changes can affect the quality of your life.

 The role of histamine inside our body